'Amazing' - US producer Timbaland praises Kiwi singer

 He’s recently been hosting sessions on TikTok to open the floor for undiscovered artists to showcase their music.

-But the honesty policy worked in Accacia's favour.
+But the honesty policy worked in AACACIA's favour.
 After playing a snippet of a yet-to-be released song, he applauded her talent.

 Timbaland said: "Your voice….your voice… yo… that sh*t is amazing.